longnk1301/trello-clone-api/README.md

 This project was clone by Trello using:

 - Client: ReactJS, Material UI, TypeScript
-- Server: NodeJS (ExpressJS), Mongodb
+- Server: NodeJS (ExpressJS), Mongodb Cluster

 ## How to run